Opening Day Checklist: What To Do Before Launching Your

 3. Grow your subscriber list

-Some methods to doing this:
+Here are some methods for doing this:

 - If you have a blog, use it to broadcast an announcement about your store’s opening and add the subscription form to the post.
 Ask blogger friends to share your news, growing your subscriber base on your behalf.